-KÖCO's head bolts have been used for decades for anchoring steel components in solid constructions.
-They transmit forces and moments in any direction from the steel part into the concrete.
-The positive fit of the bolt head ensures transmission even in the tensile zone of the concrete.
-Lightning-fast welding of the head studs with the proven KÖCO stud welding systems is an important factor for the safety and economy of the connection.
+For decades, KÖCO shear connectors have been used to anchor steel components in solid construction.
+They transfer forces and torques in any direction from the steel part into the concrete.
+The positive connection of the shear connector secures the transmission also in the tension zone of the concrete.
+Very fast welding of the shear connector with the proven KÖCO stud welding systems is an important factor for safety and efficiency of the connection.

 Steel components with welded-on KÖCO shear connectors are subject to building regulations in terms of manufacture and assembly in European Technical Assessments (ETA-03/0039 for structural steel and for stainless steel).
 The basis for this is European Assessment Document 330084-00-0601 "Steel plate with cast-in anchors".

 The design is carried out in accordance with CEN / TS 1992-4: 2009 "Design of fastenings for use in concrete".
 The change to the 2019 publicized standard EN 1992-4 is planed.
 For dimensioning we offer the program "StudCalc Pro"; it designs steel components with welded-on KÖCO shear connectors according to the current standards